dai-shi/use-context-selector/README.md

 ### useContextUpdate

-This hook returns an update function that accepts a thunk function
+This hook returns an update function to wrap an updating function

 Use this for a function that will change a value in concurrent rendering in React 18.